NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 ![PWPGraphQL Panel](../images/AddTaxGrQL.png)

-This is an optional set of parameters and is provided as a convenience to avoid user codong if WPGraphQL is installed.
+This is an optional set of parameters and is provided as a convenience to avoid user coding when WPGraphQL is installed.